officialrj18/hpdf-task1/README.md

-To run this project (Twitter Demo App)
+ HPDF Project (Twitter Demo App)

-this  project require node files to run ,so need to install node first. for inatalling node..& running the app
+This  project requires node files to run ,so need to install node first. for inatalling node..& running the app

 1.go to project (cd urprojectAddress)